hugoagno3/mCP/README.md

 ```

 # Data input

-To perform targeted protein complexes detection, two input files are needed:
+ In this example, we will use the Corum_Humans_Database file as the protein complex database and the Hek293_P2_1.csv and Hek293_P2_2.csv files as the experiment files.To perform targeted protein complexes detection, two input files are needed:

-           1- A CORUM database of protein complexes (or a targeted list of interest) dataframe with 3 columns:´  col1= "complex_id", col2= "complex_name" and col3= "protein_id").
+* A CORUM database of protein complexes (or a targeted list of interest) dataframe with 3 columns:´  col1= "complex_id", col2= "complex_name" and col3= "protein_id").
-           2- An experiment file *data.frame* with your experiment results in wide-format- first column called "protein_id" and the next columns contains protein intensity and belong to the fractions in the co-fractionation experiment: can be numerics names from 1 to the last number of fractions, for example 1,2,3,..,35 for 35 fractions, means 35 columns.
+* An experiment file *data.frame* with your experiment results in wide-format- first column called "protein_id" and the next columns contains protein intensity and belong to the fractions in the co-fractionation experiment: can be numerics names from 1 to the last number of fractions, for example 1,2,3,..,35 for 35 fractions, means 35 columns.
-           In this example, we will use the Corum_Humans_Database file as the protein complex database and the Hek293_P2_1.csv and Hek293_P2_2.csv files as the experiment files.

 ```{r pressure, echo=FALSE}
 # Read the Corum protein complex database file
       data(Corum_Humans_Database)